-Please contact the ADQE (Partnership) Office if you would like to see a copy of the University's diploma supplement and for updated NARIC information.
+Please contact the AQP (Partnership) Office if you would like to see a copy of the University's diploma supplement and for updated NARIC information.

-The partner institution must keep records to allow the issuing of duplicate diploma supplements on request at a nominal cost (as a guide, the University charges £15 for a duplicate transcript, including postage, plus an additional £2 for further copies ordered at the same time).
+The Partner Institution must keep records to allow the issuing of duplicate diploma supplements on request at a nominal cost (as a guide, the University charges £15 for a duplicate transcript, including postage, plus an additional £2 for further copies ordered at the same time).

-13.3 Replacement/Duplicate Certificates
+13.5 Replacement/Duplicate Certificates

-Replacement and duplicate certificates can be issued to students upon receipt of a request via the online shop here http://www.sussex.ac.uk/adqe/partnerships/certs and online payment of £30 (plus £35 DHL courier charge where necessary).
+Replacement and duplicate certificates can be issued to students upon receipt of a request via the online shop here and online payment of £30 (plus £35 DHL courier charge where necessary).